Peter-Slump/django-dynamic-fixtures/docs/source/index.rst

             Book.objects.create(title="About roses and gladiolus", author=author)
             Book.objects.create(title="The green smurf", author=author)

-The library take care that the depending fixture is loaded before this one so you know for sure that the entity is available in the database.
+The library take care that the depending fixture is loaded before this one, so you know for sure that the entity is available in the database.

 Gotcha's
 ========

-A really powerful combination is this library combined with `Factory Boy <https://github.com/rbarrois/factory_boy>`_.
+A really powerful combination is a combination of this library and `Factory Boy <https://github.com/rbarrois/factory_boy>`_.
 In the example below 50 authors will get created from factories.::

-   #my_django_projects/my_app/fixtures/0001_create_example_author.py
+   #my_django_project/my_app/fixtures/0001_create_example_author.py
-   from dynamic_fixtures.fixtures.basefixture import BaseFixture
+   from dynamic_fixtures.fixtures import BaseFixture

    from my_app.factories import AuthorFactory